Get News & Updates Directly To Your Inbox

-Your doctor plays an important role in the postpartum recovery period, or the first six weeks after your baby is born.
-It’s your chance to make sure you’re healing well and to ask your provider questions about your health.
+Your doctor plays an important role in the postpartum recovery.
+The postpartum period is the first six weeks after your baby is born.
+A health check during this time is your chance to make sure you’re healing well and ask your provider questions about your health.

-Adjusting to everyday life after the birth of a baby has its challenges.
-It’s important to care for your baby, but it’s also important to take care of yourself.
-The good news is you will quickly get into a routine.
+Adjusting to everyday life after the birth of a baby has unique challenges.
+While it’s important to care for your baby, it’s also important to take care of yourself.
+A routine can help you adjust quickly to your new reality.

 Here are some tips for an easier transition:

-If you need any help (including finding a provider/mental health professional), please call us at the number on the back of your BCBSIL ID card.
-There is nothing to be ashamed of and we are here to help.
+If you need help (including finding a provider or mental health professional), please call us at the number on the back of your BCBSIL ID card.
+There is no need to feel ashamed or embarrassed.
+We are here to help.

-This information should not be considered complete and should not be used in place of a provider visit.
-Always talk to your provider about any health questions or concerns.
+Please remember, this information should not be considered complete or used in place of a visit with your doctor.
+Always talk to your health care provider about any questions or concerns you may have.
 Call and schedule your visit today.